nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 [username@raijin4 ~]$
 {% endhighlight %}

-Each users gets there own profile to play with, here you can install your code and any dependencies and store your input and output files.
+You begin in your home folder, which is on the filesystem at /home/username.
+Here you can install your code and any dependencies.
 Any changes you make will be saved when you log out.
-Your profile is located on the system at /home/username.
+Your home folder has a capacity of 2 Gb.

 First lets reset our password